R.O.W.V.A. Community Unit School District 208

 (Any incorporated place, Census designated place, or non-place territory not within a 'Core Based Statistical Area' or 'Consolidated Statistical Area' of a Large or Mid-size City and defined as rural by the Census Bureau.)

 R.O.W.V.A.
 Community Unit School District 208 is a "Local school district that is not a component of a supervisory union".
 All schools associated with C.U.S.D.#208 are "non-charter schools".

 District#208 maintains seven school buildings compared to the state average of 3.9 schools per district.
 R.O.W.V.A. employs roughly 60 full-time faculty employees, compared with the state average of 128.1 per district.
 Finally, R.O.W.V.A. enrolls an annual average of 813 students, as compared to the state average enrollment of 2,139.8 students per district.

+The District includes ROWVA High School.